RaidasGrisk/tf2-crnn/README.md

 # TF-2 CRNN

+CNN + RNN for Scene Text Recognition implemented using tf2 keras module.
+Mostly based on [this](https://github.com/Belval/CRNN/blob/master/CRNN/crnn.py) and [this](https://github.com/MaybeShewill-CV/CRNN_Tensorflow) repo.
 The project code is written as simply as I could.
 This is to make it easy to understand and debug.
 Also to get to know the tf2 keras module better.

+Project structure:
 1. [**Model.**](/crnn_model.py) The model definition and architecture.
 2. [**Training.**](/train.py) Code for training.
 3. [**Test.**](/test.py) Code for testing the pre-trained model.
 4. [**Utils.**](/utils.py) All the utility functions used.

-# TF-2 CRNN
+# Results

 Some examples of pre-trained model at work.